United States Merchant Marine: State maritime academies

 Like the Federal USMMA, the following six state maritime academies offer the same training and licensing opportunities for future United States Merchant Marine officers, with varying USCG-approved programs.
 Each academy operates their own training ship, which are owned by the U.S. Government and loaned to the academy.
 These ships act as training laboratories during the academic year, and are sailed on by the cadets during training cruises for months at a time.
-One example of a training ship is USTS Golden Bear, at the California Maritime Academy.
+One example of a training ship is TS Golden Bear, at the California Maritime Academy.